thermoio/docs/CONTRIBUTING.md

 ### Lists
 Use numbered lists for procedures.
 Break longer or complex procedures into sections with clear headers.

+### Naming conventions
+When creating the path for your article, do not include your metadata subject.
+For example, if you article was "Methods of Reindexing" Magento:

+    `docs/applications/methods-of-reindexing.md`

+        NOT

+    `docs/applications/methods-of-reindexing-magento.md`

+When creating the title of your article, provide more information.
+Continung the above example, the title would read as "Methods of Reindexing Magento" in H1 at the top of your article, after the metadata.

 ### Point of view
 Use second-person language ("you").
 Implied is favored in most cases.
 For example: